-These topics are organized into study sessions, each with assigned readings, learning outcome statements and problem sets.
-There are three level of exams to test the knowledge gained from these study sessions.
+These topics are organized into study sessions, each with assigned readings, learning outcome statements, and problem sets.
+There are three levels of exams to test the knowledge gained from these study sessions.

-The CFA Institute provides a comprehensive reading materials, known as the CFAI text book, as part of the package.
+The CFA Institute provides comprehensive reading materials, known as the CFAI textbook, as part of the package.

-In theory, you don’t need third-party guides to take the exam; but in practice, 70-80% of all candidates get supplements to speed up the studying, or to work on their weaker areas.
+In theory, you don’t need third-party guides to take the exam; but in practice, 70-80% of all candidates get supplements to speed up their studying or to work on their weaker areas.

-Schweser and Wiley (formerly known as Elan Guides) are the two most popular CFA review courses.
+Kaplan Schweser and AnalystPrep are the two most popular CFA review courses.

-Once you pass Level III, you need to accumulate 4 years of relevant experience before obtaining the charter.
-You can do this before, during or after the exams.
+Once you pass Level III, you must accumulate 4 years of relevant experience before obtaining the charter.
+You can do this before, during, or after the exams.

-Relevant experience are defined quite broadly.
+Relevant experiences are defined quite broadly.
 Examples include: